Starefossen/librato-express/README.md

 Creates middleware function that when invoked by express router will increment a metric with a specified name.

-__Attributes__
 * `options.name` - Name of the metric for Librato.
 * `options.period` - Period of sending this metric to Librato.
 Defaults to Librato default period of 60 seconds.
 * `options.source` - Librato source name for this metric.
 * `options.ignoreNonDirty` - If set will prevent sending to Librato if this metric did not increment.
 Defaults to `true`.
 * `filter` - Can be either a `string` or a `function`.
 	* _String_ - matches property in the `request` object for the route.
 It can be delimited with any non-word character to match property in the nested object.
 Note that no type checks are performed and is solely up to a client to make sure references are present.
 	* _Function_ - will receive `request` object for the route and should return a string value representing a filter key.
 Returned value of`null` will cause the filter to be ignored.

 ```javascript
 // Make sure request object has 'userID' property.